neil314159/portfolio-project-1/README.md

 ![Signup](docs/signup.png)

 * Footer
-    * The footer is present on the bottom of all pages, and gives easy access to the social media pages of the site.
+    * The interactive footer with a hover effect is present on the bottom of all pages, and gives easy access to the social media pages of the site.
 These links open in a new tab.

     ![Footer](docs/footer.png)